-To configure users for native authentication and native login, modify user accounts in System Security, setting External Authentication Provider to Not Used, as shown below.
+To configure users for native authentication and native login, modify user accounts in System Security, setting External Authentication Provider to Not Used, as shown in the following image.
 Note that you must first submit a Support ticket to request an environment be prepared for native authentication before you can configure user accounts.